assetricity/IsbmSubscriber/README.md

 # ISBM Subscriber

-A .NET application that provides a GUI to subscribe to an OpenO&M ISBM-compliant server.
-The application will periodically poll the ISBM for published messages.
+A .NET application that provides a GUI to subscribe to an OpenO&M ws-ISBM 1.0 compliant server.
+The application will periodically poll the ws-ISBM for published messages.
 Received messages are written to an XML file in the same directory as the application.

-ISBM server endpoints and default configuration options are set in the `app.config` / `IsbmSubscriber.exe.config` files.
+ws-ISBM server endpoints and default configuration options are set in the `app.config` / `IsbmSubscriber.exe.config` files.

 ## License